-Florence and Chianti Restoration Workshop Painting Conservation II (Summer only)

-RES 226 F
+Conservation Workshop - Florence and Southern Painting Conservation II Tuscany (Summer only) RES 226 F

 A hands-on approach to the knowledge and practical skills of historical painting and restoration techniques, focusing on original polychrome wooden sculptures and wall paintings.
-In Florence (3 weeks), we learn traditional fresco techniques. from mixing and applying fresh plaster (intonaco) to the use of pigments, and each students creates a small fresco on terracotta.
-We also explore and practice modern restoration techniques, both on students' own frescoes and on original 16th and 17th-century works of art.
+In Florence, we learn traditional fresco techniques, from mixing and applying fresh plaster (intonaco) to the use of pigments, and each students creates a small fresco on terracotta.
+We also explore and practice modern restoration techniques, both on students' own frescoes and on original 16th and 17th century works of art.
 Includes a survey of historical oil and tempera painting techniques, aided by museum visits.
-Then, during a week of fieldwork in the Chianti region, students restore the original surfaces of the main church's 16th-century altars: removing prior overpainting. reconstructing the originals with colored stucco and tempera, and restoring the wax finish.
+Then, during two weeks of fieldwork in Southern Tuscany, students restore original artworks at the field location, concentrating on cleaning and consolidating and finally retouching the artwork.
+At the end. we will work on the pictorial layer.